 You can face the issue if you connect an SSD or HDD from another PC or because someone incorrectly modified access rights in the disk Security options.
 The error happens when NTFS restrictions of a certain disk or partition do not allow you and even system access it.

-How to Fix “D: is inaccessible.
+How to Fix “D: is not accessible.
 Access is denied”

 So, let us see what can do to gain access to the disk if we encounter the error, unable to display the current owner and see the empty Security tab (it won’t display any user groups).
 If you are already logged in to the user account with administrative privileges, you should do the following: